 The White Mountain Volunteer Examiner (VE) Team provides regularly scheduled amateur radio license testing.
 Upcoming test session dates and location are shown on the Calendar.
+All test sessions begin at 9:00am.
+Click here for more information.

 Please note the following: